MIT-LAE/TASOPT.jl/docs/src/sizing/sizing.md

     The function proceeds to calculate the climb and descent parameters using aerodynamic and engine performance models.
 It integrates the climb and descent trajectories using a predictor-corrector scheme to update the range, time, and weight fractions.

     Once the climb and descent parameters are set, the function sets the conditions for the cruise phase, including altitude, speed, and fuel consumption.
 It calculates the fuel burn and weight fractions for the entire mission via calls to `engine.enginecalc!()`, and adds any vented fuel.
-This involves adjusting the aircraft's balance and trim settings via calls to [`balance()`](@ref TASOPT.balance) to ensure stability throughout the mission, and recalculating the drag via [`cdsum!()`](@ref aerodynamics.cdsum!).
+This involves adjusting the aircraft's balance and trim settings via calls to [`balance()`](@ref TASOPT.balance) to ensure stability throughout the mission, and recalculating the drag via [`aircraft_drag!()`](@ref aerodynamics.aircraft_drag!).

     The function also sets up the climb points at equal altitude intervals and calculates the available thrust assuming maximum-throttle climb.
 It initializes the climb integrands and integrates the trajectory over the climb phase.
 The function calculates the cruise-climb angle based on available thrust and atmospheric conditions.